python-doc-ja/py27-intl/library/os.rst

       single: process; killing
       single: process; signalling

-   プロセス *pid* にシグナル *sig* を送ります。 ホストプラットフォームで利用可能なシグナルを特定する定数は :mod:`signal` モジュールで定義されています。

-   Windows: :data:`signal.CTRL_C_EVENT` と :data:`signal.CTRL_BREAK_EVENT`
-   は、同じコンソールウィンドウを共有しているコンソールプロセス(例: 子プロセス)
-   にだけ送ることができる特別なシグナルです。
-   その他の値を *sig* に与えると、そのプロセスが無条件に TerminateProcess API によって kill され、終了コードが *sig* に設定されます。
-   Windows の :func:`kill` は kill するプロセスのハンドルも受け取ります。
+   Send signal *sig* to the process *pid*.
+Constants for the specific signals available on the host platform are defined in the :mod:`signal` module.

+   Windows: The :data:`signal.CTRL_C_EVENT` and :data:`signal.CTRL_BREAK_EVENT` signals are special signals which can only be sent to console processes which share a common console window, e.g., some subprocesses.
+Any other value for *sig* will cause the process to be unconditionally killed by the TerminateProcess API, and the exit code will be set to *sig*.
+The Windows version of :func:`kill` additionally takes process handles to be killed.

-   .. versionadded:: 2.7 Windows サポート
+   .. versionadded:: 2.7 Windows support

 .. function:: killpg(pgid, sig)